zcliyr/Quant-python/README.md

 ## Introduction

-this project is a collection of short python progtams I wrote during bootcamp.
+this project is a collection of short python programs I wrote during boot camp.

 This is my basic Jupyter Notebook